hidayahhushairi/crimesAnalysisinMalaysiaDashboard-looker-python/README.md

   Central to this study delineates high-risk areas are Petaling Jaya, followed by Gombak and Dang Wangi, with 46k, 39k and 38k cases.
  <br> By identifying specific areas where crimes are prevalent, this study aims to contribute to the development of tailored crime prevention strategies and fostering safer neighbourhoods.

-- Figure 3 : Crimes Cases Occuured by States - Funnel Chart
+- Figure 3 : Crimes Cases Occured by States - Funnel Chart
   <br> Presented a visually appealing of the crimes amount stages by states.
-  According to the percentage given in the figure above, Selangor and Wilayah Persekutuan Kuala Lumpur record the most highest crimes, 52.07% (630k) and 25.67% (310k) accordingly.
+  According to the percentage given in the figure above, Selangor and Wilayah Persekutuan Kuala Lumpur ranking the most highest crimes, 52.07% (630k) and 25.67% (310k) accordingly.
 Both of the states require specific attention, due to their evolving economy opportunities and intemperate illegal foreigners.
   This stuudy higlights guide for future policies and strategies aimed at mitigating crimes & enhancing public safety in urban environments.

 - Figure 4 : Type of Crimes Cases by Years - Line Chart
 Figure 4 shows the total amount of crimes cases over 9 years.
 In the period between 2016 and 2022, a continuous decline was recorded in the crimes cases rate.
 In 2023, witnessed a small rise in the total number of crimes from 152k to 157k cases.
-<br> masuk forecast

 ## Conclusion